ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Network performance notes for profiles
 {: #network-perf-notes-for-profiles}

-Every profile has a maximum network bandwidth of 2 Gbps per vCPU, with a cap of 80 Gbps.
-Network bandwidth is distributed evenly across network interfaces, and each network interface has a cap of 16 Gbps that might limit the overall performance.
+Every profile has a maximum bandwidth cap of 80 Gbps.
+Network bandwidth is distributed evenly across network interfaces, and each network interface has a cap of 16 Gbps.
 You might need to attach multiple network interfaces to your virtual server instance to optimize network performance.

-For example, if you choose a profile with 16 vCPU, the network cap for the profile is 32 Gbps.
-If you have just one network interface, the maximum network performance is 16 Gbps due to the network interface cap.
-You need to attach two network interfaces (16 Gbps each) to reach the profile cap of 32 Gbps.
+For example, if you choose a profile with 16 vCPU, the bandwidth cap for the profile is 32 Gbps.
+The default network cap will be 24 Gbps, but can be adjusted up to a maximum of 31.5 Gbps.
+You need to attach more network interfaces (16 Gbps each) to reach the profile cap of 80 Gbps.

 The network bandwidth cap applies separately to egress (transmitted) and ingress (received) traffic.
 That is, even if an instance capped at 4 Gbps reaches its transmit cap of 4 Gbps, that does not impact its ability to receive up to its cap of 4 Gbps.